-Journey to the West is a novel from China thought to have been authored by Wu Cheng'en.
-The story is that of a monk who travels westward in search of sacred scrolls.
+Journey to the West is a novel from China thought to have been authored by Wu Cheng'en in the 16th century.
+The mythological story - told in four main parts that comprise 100 chapters - is that of a monk who travels westward in search of sacred scrolls.
 He is given three protectors on his journey.
-One of these protectors however becomes more popular than the monk himself.
+One of these protectors, however, becomes more popular than the monk himself.

-This of course is the most popular adaptation of Sun Wukong from Journey to the West, right down to the tail and flying cloud.
-Yes, there was a flying cloud in the original tale.
-Even the name, that became Son Goku.
+This, of course, is the most popular adaptation of Sun Wukong from Journey to the West, right down to the tail and flying cloud.
+Yes, there was a flying cloud in the original tale - an there was even the name that became Son Goku.
 He would evolve in Dragonball Z into a powerful alien fighter.

-One of the first science fiction adventures based on the character of Sun Wukong.
+This is one of the first science fiction adventures based on the character of Sun Wukong.
 Jan Cogon has the same headband, uses a staff, and rides on a spaceship that substitutes for the flying cloud that Wukong uses in the original tale.
 This added a unique space opera touch to the legend of the monkey king.

 The Saiyuki series features four males who are analogous to the four adventurers of Journey to the West.
 They are ostensibly human, although the comparisons to the originals of the Chinese tale are obvious.
-Their task in this anime is to prevent the awakening of a Demon King, or to fight him if it happens.
+Their task in this anime is to prevent the awakening of a Demon King - or to fight him if it happens.

 In another sense, the Saiyuki characters have the feel of an Asian boyband, similar to F4.Where to watch